insure logo

 When it comes to car insurance, everyone is looking for ways to save.
 However, skimping on coverage to save a few dollars now could end up costing you more down the road.

-Make sure you’re adequately protected and take into account your specific needs before buying an auto insurance policy.
-Car insurance rates vary, so compare quotes from at least three different companies to get the cheapest coverage in Montana.
+Ensure you’re adequately protected and consider your specific needs before buying an auto insurance policy.
+Car insurance rates vary, so compare quotes from at least three different companies to find low-cost coverage in Montana.

 Methodology

 Insure.com gathered data from Quadrant Information Services to get car insurance rates in Montana.
-The rates are based on a sample profile of a 40-year-old male and female driving a Honda Accord LX with a good insurance score and no violation on record for a full coverage insurance policy with limits 100/300/100 and $500 comprehensive and collision deductibles.
+The rates are based on a sample profile of a 40-year-old male and female driving a Honda Accord LX with a good insurance score and no violations on record for a full coverage insurance policy with limits 100/300/100 and $500 comprehensive and collision deductibles..

 We analyzed 53,409,632 insurance quotes from 170 insurance companies across 34,588 ZIP codes nationwide.